joshnuss/svelte-esm-loader-experimental/README.md

 # Exerimental ES module loader for Svelte

-Svelte ships with the ability to import `.svelte` files.
-Currently it only works with `commonjs`.
+Svelte ships with the ability to import `.svelte` files using `commonjs`'s `require` syntax.
 This is an experiment to add support for esm's `import` syntax as well.

 ## CommonJS